peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-A number whose exponent is increased by "places", but not to more than 0.
+A number whose exponent is increased by  <i>places</i>
+, but not to more than 0.

 <a id="MovePointRight_int_PeterO_Numbers_EContext"></a>
 ### MovePointRight